PX4/PX4-Autopilot/nuttx/configs/sim/README.txt

      b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-  3. At present (2012/11/02), this example builds only with exceptions disabled (CONFIG_UCLIBCXX_EXCEPTIONS=n).
-And even then, it will not run.
+  3. At present (2012/11/02), exceptions are disabled in this example CONFIG_UCLIBCXX_EXCEPTIONS=n).
+It is probably not necessary to disable exceptions.

+  4. Unfortunately, this example will not run now.

      The reason that the example will not run on the simulator has to do with when static constructors are enabled:  In the simulator